Invariants and equidecomposability in rings of polygons with sides of given directions: Introduction and main results

 By a classical theorem of M. Dehn, two rectangles with sides parallel to the axes are equidecomposable with rectangular pieces and using translations if and only if the area of the rectangles are equal, and if the ratio of the vertical sides of the rectangles is rational.
 (See \cite{D} and \cite[Korollar I, p.~77]{H}.)

 In this note we consider the following, more general situation.
 By a {\it polygon} we mean a finite union of triangles (cf. \cite[p.~5]{H}).
+We denote by $\pp$ the set of all polygons.
 A polygon is {\it simple} if its interior is connected.
+Two polygons are {\it nonoverlapping}, if their interiors are disjoint.
 Every polygon is the union of finitely many nonoverlapping simple polygons.